ajeethadithya/-Mattermost-Productivity-Chat-Bot/DEPLOY.md

 ### Use-Case 2 : Github Issues

-*NOTE: Github servers can be glitchy sometimes and API calls may not return a success code.
-In such cases, Team 24 gets an alert every 5 seconds saying the Github server is down.*

 Commands part of this use case:
 1. *create issue*
 2. *show issues*
 3. *close issue*

+NOTE:
+1. Github servers can be glitchy sometimes and API calls may not return a success code.
+In such cases, Team 24 gets an alert every 5 seconds saying that "Unable to complete request, sorry!
+Github server down!"
-*NOTE: While displaying and closing issues, wait for a couple of seconds (depending on the Github server) for the changes to be reflected before checking the flow of instructions.
-You could also try refreshing the Github page for the changes to be updated.*
+2. While displaying and closing issues, wait for a couple of seconds (depending on the Github server) for the changes to be reflected before checking the flow of instructions.
+You could also try refreshing the Github page for the changes to be updated.

 #### Create Issues